rjwats/esp8266-react/README.md

 board = node32s
 ```

-If you want to build for a different device, all you need to do is re-configure ['platformio.ini'](platformio.ini) and select an alternative environment by modifying the default_envs variable.
+If you want to build for a different device, all you need to do is re-configure ['platformio.ini'](platformio.ini) and select an alternative environment by modifying the default_envs variable or choosing the desired device in the IDE.
 Building for the common esp32 "node32s" board for example:

 ```ini
 [platformio]